Middle East war adds to surge in international arms sales

 “The history of the arms trade is one filled with dangerous, unexpected results,” he said.
 “We tend to forget that weapons have a long life and often end up in the hands of those we did not intend or want to have them.”

-The Challenge of Capacity
+The challenge of capacity

 The boom in sales will help the Pentagon confront a weakness apparent after Russia invaded Ukraine in February last year: the capacity of the defense industrial base in the United States to produce weapons fast enough at a time of intensified superpower tensions.